brittonlaroche/MongoDB-Demos/Stitch/style/README.md

 			<button type="submit" id="contact-submit" onClick="addEmployee()">Submit</button>
 	</div>
 ```
-Now we create a new div for our table out put section also using the contact id.
+Now we create a new div for our table output section also using the contact id.

 ```
 <div id="contact" class="contact">